CloudBindle/bindle/README.md

 such as "templates/sample_configs/vagrant_cluster_launch.seqware.cluster.json.template",
 that will give you a 4 node cluster.

+## RAM and CPU Core Requirements

+The short answer is make sure your machine (local VM, Amazon instance type, etc) has at least 2 cores and 12G of RAM.

+The "HelloWorld" example workflow will schedule using 8G of RAM.
+So please make sure you launch on a machine instance type (AWS, Google Cloud, etc) with at least 12G of RAM.
+For VirtualBox, you should do the same.
+Our profile for VirtualBox requests 12G of RAM and 2 cores.
+If you need to change this setting please see the --vb-ram and --vb-cores options that let you override the memory/core requirements in VirtualBox ONLY.
+Keep in mind for AWS and other clouds the RAM and Cores are determinted by the instance type you choose not by the --vb-ram and --vb-cores options.

 ## Running with the Wrapper

 The wrapper script that controls the system described above is called "vagrant_cluster_launch.pl".